kathleendiep/voyager/README.md

 ### TECHNOLOGIES USED:
 - REACT - front end
-MERN stack: Node.js, Mongoose, Express and React.
+MERN stack: Node.js, MongoDB, Express and React.
 ## GOAL
 ### User Stories
 - user will be able to add places based on city and state cool places based on categories (hiking, food, attractions, + more)